1jour1vin

 Robert Parker - Wine Advocate

-Made from vines planted in 1964 on hillsides, the 2011 Gewurztraminer Grand Cru Hengst is semi-dry and reveals a very clear, fresh, and powerful aromatic bouquet with floral and fruity scents.
-Rich, smooth, and dynamic on the palate, it is a classic, full-bodied wine with intense fruitiness and fleshiness.
-It is very well balanced between 14.5% alcohol, 20 grams of residual sugar and a salty, refreshing finish leaving spicy notes and tension on the palate, but without any unnecessary sweetness.
-I haven't tried it yet, but I would love to taste it with Indian curry or blue cheese.
+Made from vines planted in 1964 on hillsides, the 2011 Gewurztraminer Grand Cru Hengst is off-dry and reveals a very distinct, fresh, and powerful bouquet with floral and fruity aromas.
+Rich, smooth, and lively on the palate, it is a classic, full-bodied wine with intense, fleshy fruit.
+It strikes a perfect balance between its 14.5% alcohol content, 20 grams of residual sugar, and a refreshing, briny finish that leaves spicy notes and a lively mouthfeel, without any sense of unnecessary sweetness.
+I haven’t tried it yet, but I’d love to pair it with Indian curry or blue cheeses.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France